3 Min ReadFebruary 13, 2024

 • Shorten the sales process.
 Customer satisfaction soars when buyers are in and out of the dealership in two hours or less.
 The use of digital retail tools online and in-store, moving away from paper-based F&I processes, and picking up deals exactly where the customer left off all help to cut time at the dealership.

-• Step Up EV preparedness.
+• Step up EV preparedness.
 If your dealership is revving up to sell EVs, a few key actions can help pave the way.
 These range from training initiatives to ensuring salespeople are well-versed on benefits, comparisons to gas-powered vehicles, and the ins and outs of federal tax credits to encyclopedic knowledge of your area’s charging options.
 EVs are new and unproven for many consumers so brand loyalty is low.
 Step up to the plate now and cultivate loyalties before your competitors.

 2024 marks the return of a competitive auto retail market with the buyer back behind the wheel.
 Now’s the time to polish sales skills and hone the customer experience to increase sales, customer loyalty and retention down the road.